Fred G. Dale

 Frederick G. Dale (January 3, 1896 – March 21, 1967) was an American college football player and coach, college basketball coach, and geography professor.

 Playing career

 After spending two years at Wayne State College, Dale continued his college football career at the University of Nebraska.
 A bruising fullback, he was noted to have beat Rutgers so soundly in a 1920 game at the Polo Grounds, a sports reporter commented, "Not five Rutgers men could stop him."

+Dale also competed for the Nebraska Cornhuskers track and field team in the NCAA.
+He set a Missouri Valley Conference record in the shot put.

 Coaching career

 Dale served as the head football coach at Wayne State College in Wayne, Nebraska from 1921 to 1927.
 He also served as the school's head men's basketball coach from 1921 to 1927 and 1944 to 1945.

 Academic career

 Dale was a geography professor at Wayne State.
 The school's on-campus planetarium is named in his honor.